focusaurus/dotfiles-public/readme.md

 - choose for rofi-like fuzzy filter GUI menu
 - bettertouchtool for mouse keys, fixing scroll wheel direction, and clipboard history
 - karabiner-elements for keyboard tweaking
+- cliclick for typing stuff and simulating keystrokes from scripts
 - spacelauncher for keyboard tweaking

 ## Philosophy of mind: menus and hotkeys